 The popular and best-selling Roomba 650 is considered as one of the most beautifully designed smart floor cleaners available.
 It’s dark, it’s attractive and minimalistic.
 The dimensions of Roomba 650 is 13.4 x 3.6 x 13.4 inches and it weights 7.9 pounds.

 Roomba 650 can easily reach the hardest parts of your house.
 It can easily crawl under your beds, sofas, tables, etc. If you take a closer look at the Roomba 650, you’ll see that it’s quite different from models like Roomba 770 and 880.
-The 650 model is darker, it’s shinier and the green color around the ‘CLEAN’ button makes it even more attractive.
+The 650 model is darker, it’s shinier and the green colour around the ‘CLEAN’ button makes it even more attractive.

 Frankly, Roomba 650 definitely is one of the most good-looking smart floor cleaners on the market.
 It’s so well-made that I’ve rarely seen someone complaining about the looks of this robotic vacuum.

 The next topic we need to discuss is the performance rates of Roomba 620 and 650.
-Both of these robotic vacuums are low priced compared to other successful models like Roomba 960 and 980 and it’s essential to know if these two can perform on an acceptable level.
+Both of these robotic vacuums are low priced compared to other successful models like Roomba 960 and 980 and it’s essential to know if these two can perform at an acceptable level.

 If Roomba 620 and 650 can’t complete the simplest tasks and aren’t able to meet the minimum requirements we have, there’s no use of investing in these smart floor cleaners.